 Based on the mechanism of action, the use of prostaglandin-mediated NSAIDs, including ibuprofen and famotidine tablet, may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women.
-Published animal studies have shown that administration of prostaglandin synthesis inhibitors has the potential to disrupt prostaglandin-mediated follicular rupture required for ovulation.
-Small studies in women treated with NSAIDs have also shown a reversible delay adminiar studies have shown that dominious of productions and studies in women treated with NSAIDs have also shown a reversible of in ovulation.
-Consider withdrawal of NSAIDs, including ibuprofen and famotidine tablet, in women who have difficulties conceils to the control of the control of or who are undergoing investigation of infertility.
-8.4 Pediatric Use afety and effectiveness of ibuprofen and famotidine tablet in pediatric patients have not been established.
+Published animal studies have shown that administration of prostaglandin synthesis inhibitors has the potential to disrupt prostaglandin mediated follicular rupture required for ovulation.
+Small studies in women treated with NSAIDs have also shown a reversible delay in ovulation.
+Consider withdrawal of NSAIDs, including ibuprofen and famotidine tablet, in women who have difficulties conceiving or who are undergoing investigation of infertili

+8.4 Pediatric Use

+Safety and effectiveness of ibuprofen and famotidine tablet in pediatric patients have not been established.